How to Set Up Monitoring Alerts

 Note

 Kubernetes worker nodes do not retain their names when a node is recycled.
-To ensure that worker node alert policies persist on node recycling, use tags, for example the cluster name, instead of worker node names.
+To ensure that worker node alert policies persist on node recycling, use tags (like the cluster name tag) instead of worker node names.

 Select the Alert Notification Method